Rajdew16/Ecommerce-Website-Selenium-WebDriver-with-TestNG-Framework/README.md

 # Ecommerce-Website-Selenium-WebDriver-with-TestNG-Framework

 Project is based on Selenium Web Automation, i have used TestNG Framework and provided various tags into test cases.
+Also i have provided Extent Reports for test cases.

 ## Run Locally